rust-lang/rfcs/text/0000-nested-publish.md

 When a valid parent package is packaged, each of its transitive nested dependencies must be included in the `.crate` archive file.
 This has two sub-cases:

 * The nested package may be in a subdirectory of the parent package directory.
-In this case, it is copied to the same location in the archive.
+In this case, it is copied to the same location in the archive, just like other packaged files.
 * Otherwise, it is copied to `.cargo/packages/<package name>/` within the archive.

-`Cargo.toml` files for nested packages are rewritten in the same way as is already done for all packages, except that `path` dependencies which are nested dependencies are kept rather than stripped out or rejected as they currently are.
-Their path values may need to be rewritten to point to the nested packages' new location in the archive.
+`Cargo.toml` files for nested packages are rewritten in the same way as is already done for all packages, except that `path` dependencies which are nested dependencies are kept, rather than stripped out or rejected, as they currently are.
+Their `path` values may need to be rewritten to point to the nested packages' new location in the archive.

 ## **`crates.io`**